Symphony No. 3 (Lyatoshynsky): History

 The composer was forced to rework the symphony, and remove the subtitle, in order for the work to be performed in public again.
 In particular, Lyatoshynsky was told to replace the finale with one that sounded victorious and optimistic.
 The first performance of the revised version of the symphony took place in Leningrad in 1955, performed by the Leningrad Philharmonic Orchestra conducted by Yevgeny Mravinsky.
 The choice of venue was deliberate—as after the symphony had been "approved" in the Russian SSR, the composer could no longer be persecuted for this work in Kyiv.
-In addition, Mravinsky's authority was also a kind of defence for the work.
+In addition, Mravinsky's authority was also a kind of defense for the work.
 After the performance of the symphony in the new edition, the attitude towards it suddenly changed, and it was dubbed a significant work for Ukrainian symphonic music.
 It was in this version that the symphony continued to be performed for decades, until ideological taboos were lifted after the collapse of the USSR.
 In the original version, the symphony was performed by conductors Volodymyr Sirenko and Igor Blazhkov.

 Lyatoshynsky linked his symphony to his creed as a composer, stating, "A composer whose voice does not read the heart of the nation has less than no value.
 I always felt myself to be a national composer in the fullest sense of the word, and I will remain a national composer, proving this not through words but deeds!"

 The generally accepted subtitles for the entire symphony, "Peace shall defeat war" and "To the Twenty-fifth Anniversary of the October Revolution," may not be correct, according to the music critic Dave Billinge, who maintains the epitaph could be referring only to the finale, and the latter subtitle is chronologically nonsensical.